gokh4nozturk/repo-analyzer-api/README.md

-# Repo Analyzer API (Rust + Cloudflare Workers)
+# Repo Analyzer API (Cloudflare Workers with R2 Storage)

-This is a Rust implementation of the Repo Analyzer API service that handles file uploads to Cloudflare R2 storage, deployed as a Cloudflare Worker.
+This is the API service for Repo Analyzer that handles file uploads to Cloudflare R2 storage, deployed as a Cloudflare Worker.

 ## Features

 - Health check endpoint
 - File upload to Cloudflare R2
+- Serving uploaded files
 - API key authentication
 - CORS support
 - Environment variable configuration
-- WebAssembly (WASM) compilation for Cloudflare Workers

 ## Requirements

-- Rust 1.70 or higher
-- wasm-pack
 - Cloudflare account with Workers and R2 enabled
 - Wrangler CLI